The Problem AIM Is Built to Solve

 System Understood Late.

-Across government, healthcare, and defense, the largest technology failures share a structural characteristic: the full system was not understood at the time the decision was made.
+The pattern is the same across every sector that runs complex IT — federal, state and local government, healthcare, defense, financial services, education, and large commercial enterprises.
+The largest technology failures share a single structural characteristic: the full system was not understood at the time the decision was made.

 These weren't failures of funding or talent.
 They were failures of decision visibility.